This is just one of the key findings of a study conducted by GetApp Lab, on online resource for PM buyers.

 One of the reasons for using multiple apps is the lack of certain features in project management software.
 The respondents were first asked which of the features they are currently using are the most important.

-The next logical step was to see which of the features considered the most important are missing from their project management software.
+The next logical step was to see which of the most important features are missing from their project management software.

-These answers tell a pretty sad story: project management software hasn’t caught up yet to the changing role of project managers.
-Bill Mabry, a PMO Director has a good point on this:
+These answers tell a pretty sad story: project management software hasn’t caught up yet with the changing role of project managers.
+Bill Mabry, a PMO Director, has a good point on this:

 “This digital transformation may include, and in fact necessitate, changes to their business models, workflows, and even partnerships in the industry.
 Project managers used to be execution experts.
 Go-live was the major success metric.
 Now, they must be strategy experts as well.”

 How important are these missing features?
 We find the answer in the next chart, which indicates that project managers are willing to pay for software that helps them get the job done— 91% are willing to spend more for apps that include the missing features they need, and 15% would even spend 30% or more than they are currently paying.

 To make an idea of how much money we are talking about, let’s have a look at the annual budget for project management software that these businesses have.

 These findings might imply that while consumers don’t tend to see a distinct brand-based value, they do see value in software products’ distinct feature offerings – regardless of brand.
 It is also an opportunity for vendors who sell to small/medium businesses to create products with different levels of features that are built for different users and different company sizes.
 Meanwhile, project management software buyers can have products that scale alongside the needs of their business.